 Generally, your throat will feel at its worst for three to five days after your symptoms start, then it will start to feel better gradually.
 You may, however, have a high temperature for up to 14 days.
 While having some or all of these symptoms isn’t exactly pleasant, they shouldn’t last for more than two or three weeks (i).
 One thing you may be left with for longer, however, is fatigue, and you could feel wiped out for weeks or even months after the other symptoms have gone away.

 What is the Epstein-Barr virus?

 The Epstein-Barr virus (EBV) is a type of herpes virus – called human herpesvirus 4 – that’s one of the most common viruses that can affect humans.
-In the US, for instance, experts believe almost 95 percent of adults have been infected with EBV, as well as about 50 percent of all children by the time they reach their fifth birthday.
-Worldwide, it’s thought that most people get infected with EBV at some point in their lives.
+For instance, some experts believe at least 95 percent of the population becomes infected by it (v).

 EBV is linked to several diseases, though glandular fever is by far the most common.
-It was first discovered by three scientists who writing about human viruses that cause cancer in The Lancet medical journal in March 1964, namely Anthony Epstein, Yvonne Barr and Burt Achong.
-Indeed, EBV is now known to play a role in several rare cancers, including Burkitt's lymphoma, Hodgkin lymphoma, some nasopharyngeal cancers (cancers of the back of the nose and throat) and some stomach cancers.
+It was first discovered by three scientists who wrote about human viruses that cause cancer in The Lancet medical journal in March 1964, namely Anthony Epstein, Yvonne Barr and Burt Achong.
+Indeed, EBV is now known to play a role in several rare cancers, including Burkitt's lymphoma, Hodgkin lymphoma, some nasopharyngeal cancers (cancers of the back of the nose and throat) and some stomach cancers (vi).